particle-iot/docs/src/content/reference/firmware.md

 > Please note that the System Thread feature is in Beta - we advise only using this in production after extensive testing.

-System Thread is a system configuration that helps ensure the application loop is not interrupted by the System background processing and network management.
+The System Thread is a system configuration that helps ensure the application loop is not interrupted by the System background processing and network management.
 It does this by running the application loop and the system loop on separate threads, so they execute in parallel rather than sequentially.